wangchning/vocabulary/Vocabulary.md

 - It is surprising how lenient we can be to the defects or failings of those who minister to our vanity!

 ## M
+### maturity &emsp; /məˈtʃʊə.rə.ti/
+When something reaches its full level of development, it has achieved maturity.
+- Maturity is not when we start speaking big things.
+It is when we start understanding small things.
+- How long does it take for the chicks to grow to maturity?
+- The investment reaches maturity after ten years.
+- Humans experience a delayed maturity; we arrive at all stages of life later than other mammals.

 ### morale    &emsp;    /mə`rɑːl/
 - The worker's moral was so low that they constantly comolained about the job.
 Only going home could cheer them up.

+### mutilate
+If you drop a cantaloupe into a wood chipper, you'll mutilate that poor melon, with chunks of fruit and rind flying everywhere.

 ## N
 ### negation